-In this assignment, you will experiment with a neural network and mixture of Gaussians model.
-Some code that implements a neural network with one hidden layer, mixture of Gaussians model will be provided for you (both MATLAB and Python).
+In this assignment, you will build a decision tree, and experiment with a neural network and a naive Bayes model.
+Some code that implements a neural network with one hidden layer, and the naive Bayes model will be provided for you (both MATLAB and Python).